Who owns a credit union?

 How secure are my savings?

-Credit Unions in the Republic of Ireland are covered by the Deposit Protection Scheme which is administered by the Central Bank of Ireland.
+Credit Unions in the Republic of Ireland are covered by the Deposit Guarantee Scheme which is administered by the Central Bank of Ireland.
 This is a scheme that can provide compensation to depositors if a credit institution is forced to go out of business.
 It covers deposits held with banks; building societies; and credit unions.
 The maximum amount a credit union member can receive under this scheme is €100,000.

-- current accounts;
+- budget accounts;

 - demand deposit accounts;